Your UPF Clothing: Anti-Aging Program For Every Day can protect your skin and keep you younger. Do you play golf several days out of most weeks?

 You will need both to take care of your skin and protect it from the dangerous sun’s rays.
 UV Rays do not respect anyone, and you should be careful to keep your skin covered with something.

 I like UPF-rated clothing, or just any clothing when I can have them.
 As I am very sensitive to sunscreen and often have reactions with bumps and rashes clothing is my 1st choice.
-However, I like to start the day with a layer of wide spectrum 50 sunscreen.
+However, I like to start the day with a layer of the wide spectrum 50 sunscreen.

 This is for the antiaging from being near windows and the reflections that occur, even while wearing my sun hat.